Exmaralda-Org/teispeechtools/doc/Simple-EXMARaLDA.md

     > This annotation will only be resolved when [parsing the text for
     > transcription conventions](Generic-Conventions.md),
     > e.g. with the `generic` parsing.
+    >
+    > It is not practical to use parentheses within parentheses.

 8. Micropauses are indicated by a full stop in parentheses.